-- Request that the high school (and any post-secondary institutions attended) forward directly to the Office of Admission a complete, official transcript of the academic record.
+- Request that the high school (and any post-secondary institutions attended) forward directly to the Office of Admission a complete, official transcript of the academic record (in English).

 - Submit an essay of no fewer than 250 and no more than 500 words.
 The essay can be any sample of your original writing (e.g. a high school paper).

 - Request that your high school counselor complete the Xavier Counselor Recommendation form and/or submit a letter of recommendation on your behalf.
-A teacher recommendation may be submitted with permission from the Office of Admission.
+A teacher recommendation may also be submitted.

 - Any additional supportive documents required by the student’s major of interest.
 More information available at http://www.xavier.edu/undergraduate-admission/admission-process/.